 Email 3: Share customer success stories and case studies to enforce trust and place yourself as an authoritative source.

-If you have an upcoming event, such as a webinar, you can set up an event email sequence to promote and get more registration and awareness.
-The main goal of such emails is to get more registration and keep registered users updated about the same.
+If you have an upcoming event, such as a webinar, you can promote and get more registrations and spread awareness about it by setting up an event email sequence.
+It also keeps registered users updated about the same.

 Event promotion email sequence template: